Rhod-sy/phase-1-dsc-project/README.md

 Based on the insights from the analysis, the following recommendations are made:

-1. To maximize return on investment (ROI), focus on producing movies in the Horror, Mystery, Thriller, and Action, Drama, Family genres.
+1. To maximize return on investment (ROI), focus on producing movies in the 'Horror, Mystery, Thriller' genre.

 ![GenrevsROI](./Charts%20%26%20Images/genreroi.png)

-2. May, June, and July (summer time) are the ideal months for high ROI movie releases, while November and December are preferable for boosting popularity.
+2. November & December are preferable for boosting popularity while May, June & July (summer time) are the ideal months for high ROI movie releases.

 ![MonthvsRating](./Charts%20%26%20Images/monthrating.png)